Over the last 20 years, the number of people over 75 who live alone has gone up to 2.2m

 In September 1965, the organisation which was then called Contact, was granted charitable status.
 Several years later, the name changed to Contact the Elderly.
 Then, in 2019 under the leadership of our current CEO Meryl Davies, we launched our new name and brand – Re-engage.

-One small act of kindness has grown into a national charity - In the last year alone, we have helped over 8,400 lonely and isolated older people.
+One small act of kindness has grown into a national charity - in the last year alone, we've helped 8,500 lonely and isolated older people.

 Find out more about the people behind our organisation

 What our older guest said about our friendship groups

 said they now have something to look forward to

 said their wellbeing has improved since joining us

 say what they enjoy most about the gatherings is the company

 There are 5.4m people aged 75 and over in the UK and with an ageing population, that number is set to grow.